markalefebvre/hcbb_provider_matching/README.md

 # hcbb_provider_matching

 In order to run the code save the initial data (provider_data.txt) and the python file (provider_solution.py) to a folder.
+Open a terminal/bash/commandline.
+Go to the file location and run python provider_solution.py.

 Important adjustable parameters within the python script that will alter the outcome of the results include, but are not limited to: thres_count, counts, fuzz_thres, and sample_n.